10 Terrific Garden, Vineyard and Winery Tours

 The views can be even more magical through open-air windows, and the journey becomes almost as much fun as the destination.
-While this trolley car is an authentic, old-fashioned replica of vintage 1890s San Francisco cable car, it has modern appointments like an iPod dock and rockin’ sound system, meaning six hour, four-winery tours can become rolling parties.
+While this trolley car is an authentic, old-fashioned replica of a vintage 1890s San Francisco cable car, it has modern appointments like an iPod dock and rockin’ sound system, meaning six hour, four-winery tours can become rolling parties.